andrew/ultimate-awesome/README.md

 - [awesome-sikhi](https://github.com/bogas04/awesome-sikhi) - ℹ️ Useful resources for being a better Sikh.
 - [awesome-ml-for-scientists](https://github.com/breadboardfoundry/awesome-ml-for-scientists) - Resources for research teams running machine learning experiments.
 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
-- [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
 - [elon-musk](https://github.com/cheat-sheets/elon-musk) - Curated resources on Elon Musk's innovations and leadership to inspire success.
 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.
 - [awesome-trianglenc](https://github.com/codeadict/awesome-trianglenc) - Awesome List for the Triangle region in North Carolina.
 Compiles a list of awesome resources for the tech community in the area.